Tyson Fury could set a world record for the shortest heavyweight title reign in history if he becomes undisputed champion in 2022.

 Charles Martin knocked out Glazkov in the subsequent vacant title match-up.

-If he then wins it, there’s no doubting that Fury will bin it immediately.
+If he wins it, there’s no doubt that Fury will bin it instantaneously.

 TYSON FURY & THE IBF

-Recently showing off the belts he owns in his home (which is all of them), Fury continued his dislike for the IBF.
+When showing off the belts he owns in his home (which are all of them), Fury has continued his dislike for the IBF.

 “I’ve got that s— one (IBF) there as well.
-I hide it,” Fury pointed out, making it evident the animosity remains to this day.
+I hide it,” Fury pointed out, making it evident that the animosity remains ongoing.